 Hence, enhancing the accessibility, adequacy, and quality of science laboratory facilities can meaningfully strengthen students’ belief in their ability to perform scientific experiments effectively and safely.
 This not only develops their confidence in laboratory work but also improves their preparedness for higher-level STEM learning and research.

-Table 6: Regression Analysis on Science Laboratory Availability as a Predictor of Laboratory Self-Efficacy
+Table 6.
+Regression Analysis on Science Laboratory Availability as a Predictor of Laboratory Self-Efficacy